JerryX1110/Robust-Video-Object-Segmentation/README.md

 **Papers with code for Semi-VOS**: <https://paperswithcode.com/task/semi-supervised-video-object-segmentation>

-## Q&A

 ## Acknowledgement ❤️
-This work is built upon CFBI.
+This work is heavily built upon CFBI and RPCMVOS.
 Thanks to the author of CFBI to release such a wonderful code repo for further work to build upon!

 ## Welcome to comments and discussions!!
 Xiaohao Xu: <xxh11102019@outlook.com>